 Single polymer dynamics

-We use single molecule techniques to directly observe the ‘molecular dance’ of polymers and architecturally complex macromolecules.
-Our work establishes connections between molecular-scale phenomena and macroscopic properties in soft materials.
-In recent years, our group has advanced the fields of single polymer dynamics and molecular rheology to understand the dynamics of polymers with complex architectures (stars, combs, rings, bottlebrushes), different backbone chemistries (single stranded DNA, PNIPAM-DNA copolymers, chemically modified DNA), and entangled and semi-dilute polymer solutions.
+We use single molecule techniques to directly observe the dynamics of single polymer chains far from equilibrium.
+Our work establishes important connections between molecular-scale phenomena and macroscopic properties in soft materials.
+In recent years, our group has advanced the field of single polymer dynamics to understand the molecular rheology and dynamics of polymers with complex architectures (stars, combs, rings, bottlebrushes), different backbone chemistries (single stranded DNA, PNIPAM-DNA copolymers, chemically modified DNA), and entangled and semi-dilute polymer solutions.

 Selected publication: